-1) While increasing legislation in 16 states, D.C. and Puerto Rico – with much more on the horizon – has adopted some version of the original Delaware Model in the past few years, (Texas is essentially identical, but for any requirement of annual renewal fees) there is no residency requirement for participation as Founders or Members – whether the business, entity or individual is based in another state, territory, Canada or Antarctica.
+- There are no residency requirements for members.
+While increasing legislation in 16 states, D.C. and Puerto Rico – with much more on the horizon – has adopted some version of the original Delaware Model in the past few years, there is no residency requirement for participation as Founders or Members.
+This is true whether the business, entity or individual is based in another state, territory, Canada, or Antarctica.

-3) The following overview is not, cannot be, anything but an outline of considerations to be discussed in depth with experienced experts who specialize in the field of SLLC’s and tax planning, related to individual circumstance and objectives.
+- These are just the basics.
+The following overview is not, cannot be, anything but an outline of considerations.
+We always recommend discussing your individual circumstances and objectives with experienced experts who specialize in the field of SLLCs and tax planning.

 But, understandably, most folks pay most attention to the impact that the IRS makes on net revenues and income.
 Since the feds are the biggest and most commonly shared threat to putting money into the bank, let’s focus on the 800-pound bear in the room.

-As any zoologist will confirm, bears don’t raid a beehive to get to the honey, they’re after the bees.
-Maybe it’s a, “the chicken or the egg” paradox, but regardless the money (uuuhhh, the honey), the bees and the entire beehive suffer when the IRS gets involved.
+Think of the Taxman like a bear who wants to raid our beehive.
+Maybe it’s a “chicken or the egg” paradox, but regardless the of money (“honey”), the bees and the entire beehive suffer when the IRS gets involved.

-While banks, insurance companies, statutory entities (or those owned by any government or political agency) cannot be registered as an SLLC, the IRS itself has stated that, “Generally, LLC’s are not automatically included in this list, and are, therefore not required to be treated as corporations.
-(Any) LLC can file “Form # yadda-yadda-yadda” to elect their (sic) business classification.”
+While banks, insurance companies, statutory entities (or those owned by any government or political agency) cannot be registered as an SLLC, the IRS itself has stated that, “Generally, LLCs are not automatically included in this list, and are, therefore not required to be treated as corporations.
+(Any) LLC can file “Form # yadda-yadda-yadda” to elect their business classification.”
 Further provisions allow for changes of category, with 75 days notice.